Keep scrolling after you watch the video for Kids, Student and Young Adult information, as well as a FAQ section.

 Instead of longing for the pre-COVID days we need to embrace our current reality.
 Socially distancing and wearing masks are going to be around for while.
-The church must begin strategizing for the long haul in order to fully seize the opportunities presented to us in this crisis.
+The church must continue strategizing for the long haul in order to fully seize the opportunities presented to us in this crisis.

 We have launched a House Church movement.

 Birth and Toddlers

 OMNI will continue to equip you with weekly online videos and activity resources to build the foundation of faith in your child.
 In addition, we’ll continue to create ways to get fun, story-related activities into your hands.

 Our grade school staff has launched a new version of C3 Homeworship.
 Our hope is to support and deepen the faith journey of our viewers.
 At the same time, we are increasing our availability for in-person house visits.

 Middle School & High School

 October through June

 Beginning in October, we will be having mid-week grade-and-gender groups (Crash small groups for Middle School and Huddles for High School).
 Groups will be around 10 students, and students will need to register to participate.
 Students will have the option of registering for either an in-person group meeting on the Salem Alliance campus or an online group through Zoom.

 YA Home Groups will be rebranded as House Churches, but will function in the same way.
 They will meet at someone’s home, eat dinner together and have a time for questions and discussion.